YouTube shooter “situation” at the video site’s San Bruno headquarters: police

-Police are responding to an active shooter situation at YouTube’s office in San Bruno, California, according to news reports and tweets from people near the scene.
+Police earlier today respondedto an active shooter situation at YouTube’s office in San Bruno, California.
+According to the police, four people have now been transported to local hospitals for gunshot related wounds, and the female shooter has died from a self-inflicted wound.

 Active shooter at YouTube HQ.
 Heard shots and saw people running while at my desk.
 Now barricaded inside a room with coworkers.